 This is easier said than done.

-There are a lot of Executives who feel like they do the work better, they want to be in control of everything, and they struggle to delegate.
+Many executives feel like they do the work better, want to control everything, and struggle to delegate.
 It’s not personal.

 From experience, trust is the emotion that helps in this scenario.
-Your Executive has to trust that you will do as good a job as they and trust will relieve their anxiety.
+Your Executive must trust that you will do as good a job as they, and trust will relieve their anxiety.